AyuAsfihani/Warehouse-Manager-Programming/README.md

 Delivered a fully deterministic, replayable warehouse simulation controllable entirely from the command line.
 Every forklift action, moves, wall hits, restricted-area hits, item picks, and deliveries, is captured in a persistent, auditable operation log.
 A single-item carry constraint and automatic shift-completion detection give the simulation realistic operational rules, with automatic warehouse reset supporting continuous reuse.

-**Business takeaway:** demonstrates object-oriented design, deterministic and testable logic, and structured logging discipline, skills that transfer directly to building and validating internal tools, automating operational tracking, and reasoning through rule-based systems in a Business Analyst or Data Analyst role.
+**Business takeaway:** demonstrates object-oriented design, deterministic and testable logic, and structured logging discipline, skills that transfer directly to building and validating internal tools, automating operational tracking, and reasoning through rule-based systems.

 ---

 ## Access the Full Pipeline

-The complete, cleaned Java source lives in a private repository, shared selectively with recruiters and hiring teams evaluating me for a Business Analyst / Data Analyst role.
+The complete, cleaned Java source lives in a private repository, shared selectively with recruiters and hiring teams evaluating me.
 Get in touch and I'll grant access, reach me via the contact details on my LinkedIn/CV.

 *Ayu Asfihani · Master of Data Science, University of Melbourne · July 2026*